Help us to be there to support mental wellbeing

 Floating Support can cover a range of issues, tailored to individual needs.
 This can include accessing courses to improve your mental well-being, accessing education or work opportunities, improving your financial situation or partaking in more social activities.
 These needs will be discussed and agreed with you by way of a support plan working towards individual goals.

-For more information and to check if we have any vacancies, please contact the Floating Support Officer Anthony Akamo-Martins on 020 8255 3939 or at email@example.com.
+For more information, please contact the Floating Support Officer Anthony Akamo-Martins on 020 8255 3939 or at firstname.lastname@example.org.